 If you found this helpful, there is more!
 I have a ton of resources to help you.

-Go to BrookeBoothCoaching.com where I have a blog all about issues around being a Mormon or post Mormon in a mixed faith marriage caused by a faith transition.
+Go to BrookeBoothCoaching.com where I have a podcast all about issues around being a Mormon or post Mormon in a mixed faith marriage caused by a faith transition.

 If you are really ready to start working on your mixed faith marriage CLICK HERE to schedule a FREE call with me to talk about how coaching can help you mixed faith marriage.
 I will give you a full hour and we will really explore the issues you are facing and decide if coaching is a good fit for you.
 Your marriage is worth it!